10 Best Tasting Herbal Teas

 That's not all chamomile tea has to offer, as it is also believed to protect the liver and have anti-inflammatory and antibacterial properties.
 It is even thought that it may help combat stomach ulcers and diarrhea.
 Other research and studies also show that chamomile tea can improve blood lipid levels, insulin, and glucose and reduce premenstrual syndrome symptoms.

 Takeaway: Chamomile tea is renowned for its calming and soothing properties and may improve insulin, blood lipids, and blood sugar levels.
+One of the worlds top choices for unwinding is a cup of Chamomile tea with a few candles and some quiet reflection.

 3. Lavender Tea